 On completion of your course you’ll receive an official UL transcript and attendance certificate.

-STEM Summer Research
+OPTION 2: STEM SUMMER Research

 Are you interested in an Engineering research placement this summer?
 Look no further!
 Alongside UL, Learn International is offering research opportunities for Engineering students.
 This programme is preferable for juniors or sophomores with a strong GPA.